Originally posted on July 1, 2023 @ 8:00 am

-In the world of intellectual property, patents are often considered valuable assets.
-They provide inventors and companies with exclusive rights to their inventions, preventing others from making, using, or selling their patented technologies without permission.
+In the realm of intellectual property, patents are frequently viewed as precious assets.
+They grant inventors and corporations exclusive control over their creations, prohibiting anyone else from manufacturing, utilizing, or distributing their patented innovations without consent.

 However, as patents have finite lifespans, are old patents still worth something?
 To understand the answer, we must delve into the intricacies of patent valuation, the lifespan of patents, and the various factors that determine their worth.
 But first, let’s clarify what a patent is.